SLieve/technicalgrimoire/_generators/tensiongame.md

 ### Explanation

+I want to play games like Dread, Star Crossed, and The Wretched.
+But I don't have a Jenga tower, and I couldn't play it remotely with friends...so I made my own version.

+This minigame is less concerned with replicating the statical patterns of Jenga, and more focused on replicating the feel, the **tension** of playing Jenga.

-Playing Jenga is mostly an exercise in patience.
-Especially for the first few pulls, as long as you're willing to check for the loose blocks it's trivial.
+Pulling blocks is mostly an exercise in patience.
+For the first few pulls there are plenty of loose bricks to choose from.
+After a dozen pulls, things start to get tricky.

-Unlike Jenga there's no way to play this game together; but I still find it a better replacement than raw statistical methods.
+Unlike Jenga individual players don't impact one another.
+I recommend each player share their game screen to simulate this group tension.

-If you have suggestions for tweaking the game to make it more suitable, please let me know!
+If you have suggestions for improving the game, please let me know!

 <p><i>Cover Image by <a href="https://pixabay.com/users/thekurupi-3657708/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4027763">Fernando FLeitas</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4027763">Pixabay</a></i></p>